kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/add-seed-cluster-CE/_index.en.md

 ## Update DNS

-Depending on the chosen [Expose Strategy]({{< ref "../../../tutorials-howtos/networking/expose-strategies">}}), the control planes of all user clusters running in the Seed cluster will be exposed by the `nodeport-proxy` or using services of type `NodePort` directly.
+Depending on the chosen [Expose Strategy]({{< ref "../../../tutorials-howtos/networking/expose-strategies">}}), the control planes of all User Clusters running in the Seed Cluster will be exposed by the `nodeport-proxy` or using services of type `NodePort` directly.
-By default each user cluster gets a virtual domain name like `[cluster-id].[seed-name].[kubermatic-domain]`, e.g.
+By default each User Cluster gets a virtual domain name like `[cluster-id].[seed-name].[kubermatic-domain]`, e.g.
 `hdu328tr.kubermatic.kubermatic.example.com` for the Seed from the previous step with `kubermatic.example.com` being the main domain where the KKP dashboard/API are available.